vosalt/vosalt/README.md

 ---

-- Sysadmin.
+- Network engineer.
-- Background in Windows Server, Linux, and Cisco.
+- Background in Cisco, Windows Server, and Linux.
-- Azure/365 enthusiast.
+- Link-state enthusiast.
 - Amateur blue teamer.
-- Possibly just a collection of shell scripts in a trench coat and sunglasses.
+- Possibly just a collection of Python scripts in a trench coat and sunglasses.

 ---